Jeremy David Rankin, My Beloved Son (August 3, 1985-January 24, 2020)

 - In Jeremy’s illness, there were two songs that deeply ministered to him.
 First is Hallelujah, written by Leonard Cohen as a wandering Jew who confesses his “broken hallelujah” of the worship of a broken human being, concluding with a praise to the Lord of Song of a full Hallelujah.
 Click here for an audio version (4:38) or click here for his live performance in London (7:20).
 Second is Dear Younger Me (3:36: MercyMe: click here).
 When he first heard it in 2017, he bounded down the stairs (when his health was the strongest in this season) in joy over discovering it.

 - Order of Service [click here].

-- Remembering Jeremy by Matt Kraines (click here).
+- Remembering Jeremy by his close friend Matt Kraines (click here).

 - Obituary [click here].

 - Daily Liturgy at Jeremy’s Graveside.
 Click here.
 I am learning that worship is the true guardian of grief.